Swechhya/excelR/README.md

 # excelR
-An R interface to 'jExcel' JavaScript library, which is a lightweight vanilla javascript plugin to create web-based interactive tables and spreadsheets compatible with Excel or any other spreadsheet software.
+An R interface to 'jExcel' JavaScript library, which is a lightweight vanilla JavaScript plugin to create web-based interactive tables and spreadsheets compatible with Excel or any other spreadsheet software.

 ## Installation